class

 Get resource data as a string.

-Expects that the group contains given filename
+Expects that the resource group contains given filename

 .
 If the file is empty, returns a zero-sized nullptr